Functional Capabilities Board (FCB)

-The responsibilities of the FCB include ensuring that DOTMLPF Change Recommendations (DCR) and policy aspects of new capabilities are being appropriately considered in the JCIDS documents, evaluate the Key Performance Parameters (KPP) submitted by the sponsor, identify other potential KPPs, ensure leadership organization participate in the JCIDS process, assist with comments resolution, ensure that overarching joint DCRs are consistent with the Concept of Operations (CONOPS) and support joint warfighting capability needs, and ensure that appropriate certifications and endorsements have been granted.
+The responsibilities of the FCB include ensuring that DOTMLPF Change Recommendations (DCR) and policy aspects of new capabilities are being appropriately considered in the JCIDS documents, evaluate the Key Performance Parameters (KPP) submitted by the sponsor, identify other potential KPPs, ensure leadership organization participates in the JCIDS process, assist with comments resolution, ensure that overarching joint DCRs are consistent with the Concept of Operations (CONOPS) and support joint warfighting capability needs, and ensure that appropriate certifications and endorsements have been granted.
 More detail is available in the JCIDS Manual Enclosure E.

 FCB Working Groups